Pet Wellness:More Resources & Links

 Dr. Bock is a veterinarian at Norwell Veterinary Hospital, joining us in July 2011.
 She studied at the University of Delaware, receiving her undergraduate degree in 2006, and then went on to earn her DVM degree in 2010 from Atlantic Veterinary College (University of Prince Edward Island).
 She completed a 13 month internship in small animal medicine and surgery at VCA South Shore Animal Hospital in Weymouth before joining our team.

 Dr. Bock is interested in internal medicine, exotic animal medicine, and senior pet wellness.
 She has really enjoyed developing long term relationships with her clients and their companions!
 Outside of work, Dr. Bock enjoys traveling (especially places off the beaten path), photography, anything outdoors, and volunteering for community service in and around the Boston area.
 Her long term aspiration is to devote time to Vets Without Borders.
 She also loves spending time with her sweet beagle, Betty Boop!

 Katherine C. Horigan, DVM

-KC Horigan is a Scituate native who is thrilled to back near her hometown!
-Dr. Horigan joined the team in July 2015.
-She attended undergrad at Lafayette College, completed her Master's at the University of Vermont, and went on to attain her Doctorate in Veterinary Medicine from Tufts University.
+Joining our NVH family in 2015, Dr. KC Horigan is a Scituate native who is thrilled to back near her hometown!
+She attended undergrad at Lafayette College, completed her Master's degree at the University of Vermont, and went on to attain her Doctorate in Veterinary Medicine from Tufts University.